 “Not yet, Ma’am!
 Two minutes and we’ll be in range to get a target lock.”

-Commodore Lau grimaced, hearing the report and studying her bridge scanner displays, Too long!
-That next wave of fighters will be on us before we get in range of their carriers.
+Commodore Lau grimaced, hearing the report while studying her bridge scanner displays, Too long!
+That next wave of fighters will be on us before we can get in range of their carriers.
 I wish we had some of those new Synchro Cannons mounted… they pack a punch and can reach out and touch further.

 A small smile replaced the grimace as Lau knew she could always rely upon the Grim Reapers to watch her six.
 The Reapers may not have been as famous as Skull squadron or the Wolf Pack or even infamous like Ghost squadron.
-Yet, they still had some of the best pilots in the REF and the Arcadia was their base ship.
-If there was anyone that could turn the situation around it was Captain Paul Coleiro.
+Yet, they still had some of the best pilots in the REF with the Arcadia as their base ship.
+If there was anyone that could turn around the situation it was Captain Paul Coleiro.
 Despite his colorful history, and some personal history between them, Lau had nothing but respect and confidence in the Captain and his squadron.
 He was a hardened veteran of the REF, with years of experience fighting the Invid.
-That he’d flown with the Skull and Max Sterling added to his reputation, and there was no shortage of pilots wanting to fly with him.
+That he’d flown with Skull Squadron and Max Sterling added to his reputation, and there was no shortage of pilots wanting to fly with him.